OpenCyphal/public_regulated_data_types/reg/drone/README.md

 types with both should be suffixed `VarTs`.
 The timestamp field, if present, should be the first one;
 error (co)variance information should follow the data field(s) it relates to.

+Publishers of measurements or estimates should apply low-pass filtering to avoid frequency aliasing.